Chief Executive Officer

-In the fall of 2012, the national Policy Innovators in Education named Chris the “Game Changer” of the Year.
+In the fall of 2012, the national Policy Innovators in Education named Chris the “Most Valuable Player” of the Year.

 Chris has written opinion pieces for The Seattle Times and Crosscut and co-authored journal articles including “Paving a Path to Best Practices in Washington State: How Changing School Discipline Policies Can Curb Disproportionality and Close the Achievement Gap” in Western Washington University’s Journal of Educational Controversy (Fall 2012/Winter 2013).
 She is the chair of the board of the Washington State Charter Schools Association.

 When she is not advocating for an education system that lifts our children’s future, Chris can be found coaching her son’s soccer team and cheering on her beloved Green Bay Packers.